Lions Clubs International · Multiple District 201 · District N1

 Stuart studied Computer Science at the University of Canberra and spent the following three decades working in the computer industry both in Australia and overseas, including integrating the NATO Catalogue for the RAAF.
 In 2000 he took over his son's printing business, running it until his retirement in 2013.

 He first joined Lions in 1974 in Kambah, ACT, and rejoined in 2007 as charter secretary of the North Lakes Club in Queensland.
 He has since served across three clubs and multiple cabinet positions.
-Stuart brings a wealth of organisational and technical experience to the role of Second Vice District Governor and looks forward to meeting as many members as possible across the three-year governor journey.
+Stuart brings a wealth of organisational and technical experience to the role of First Vice District Governor.